blackvibe/harvicode/apps/kilocode-docs/docs/providers/ollama.md

 Ollama supports many different models.
 You can find a list of available models on the [Ollama website](https://ollama.com/library).

-For the Kilo Code agent the current recommendation is `qwen3-coder:30b`. `qwen3-coder:30b` sometimes fails to call tools correctly (it is much more likely to have this problem than the full `qwen3-coder:480b` model).
+For the Harvi Code agent the current recommendation is `qwen3-coder:30b`. `qwen3-coder:30b` sometimes fails to call tools correctly (it is much more likely to have this problem than the full `qwen3-coder:480b` model).
 As a mixture-of-experts model, this could be because it activated the wrong experts.
 Whenever this happens, try changing your prompt or use the Enhance Prompt button.

 An alternative to `qwen3-coder:30b` is `devstral:24b`.
-For other features of Kilo Code such as Enhance Prompt or Commit Message Generation smaller models may suffice.
+For other features of Harvi Code such as Enhance Prompt or Commit Message Generation smaller models may suffice.

 ## Setting up Ollama

-To set up Ollama for use with Kilo Code, follow the instructions below.
+To set up Ollama for use with Harvi Code, follow the instructions below.

 ### Download and Install Ollama